-Four experts from the University of Applied Sciences in Engineering and Management of the Canton Vaud (HEIG-VD) share their research and discuss how we might face the complexity of future supply and demand of energy sources with three focused areas of research.
+Experts from the University of Applied Sciences in Engineering and Management of the Canton Vaud (HEIG-VD) and the Lawrence Berkeley National Laboratory share their research and discuss how we might face the complexity of future supply and demand of energy sources with three focused areas of research.

 Mauro Carpita and Mokhtar Bozorg at HEIG-VD’s new Reine laboratory test these control methods for smart grids, power electronics, and smart meter devices.
 They present how the transition away from fossil fuels as the main carrier of energy transforms the way the grid functions.